zingale/phy504/docs/source/cxx-matrix-example.rst

 * When we ``push_back()`` onto the matrix, we are adding a whole new row.

-* When we loop over elements, we first loop over rows (outer loop) and then we loop over the columns in that row -- that data is contiguous, so this looping will make the best use of memory cache.
+* When we loop over elements, we first loop over rows (outer loop) and then we loop over the columns in that row---that data is contiguous, so this looping will make the best use of memory cache.

-* We do nothing here to enforce that every row has the same number of elements -- this can potentially be unsafe if we try to access beyond the limits of a row.
+* We do nothing here to enforce that every row has the same number of elements---this can potentially be unsafe if we try to access beyond the limits of a row.
 We'll fix this later.

-* Both of our operations involve sums over elements -- we are careful to first initialize the sum to ``0`` before adding to it.
+* Both of our operations involve sums over elements---we are careful to first initialize the sum to ``0`` before adding to it.